nicollasgtb/nicollasgtb/README.md

 # Nicolas

-Brazilian Backend Developer & Cybersecurity enthusiast based in Brazil.
+Backend Developer & Cybersecurity Enthusiast based in Brazil.

 Currently pursuing a degree at Unisinos.
 My journey began with Java development for Minecraft plugins, laying the foundation for my focus on Backend engineering.
 I am now actively expanding my skill set in Network Security.